 Don’t Get Mad, Get Even

-“You can do a sort of contouring, where you figure out which bit of your hair grows thicker, compared to the bits that are patchier,” says Brady.
+If you’ve tried everything, but your facial hair still won’t play ball, a decent beard trimmer can create order amongst uneven, unruly growth.
+“You can do a sort of contouring, where you figure out which bit of your hair grows thicker, compared to the bits that are patchier,” says Robinson.
 Trim the long bits back to match the short and, when it grows out, everything should be even.

-It’s a tricky self-operation, so you might want to tap up a steady handed barber.
+It’s a tricky self-operation, so you might want to visit a steady-handed barber.
 But once everything comes up uniform, it’s easier to manage at home.

 Shade Inside The Lines